 This document describes the MIXED project data management plan (task 8.3).
 The data management plan is based on the H2020 guidelines.
 The data will be systematically managed and stored for the use in the project in general as well as for the future of the EU.
+In accordance with the data minimisation principle, only necessary data related to the implementation of the project are included.

 The task will further include management of knowledge and IPR issues according to the rules and agreements stated in the Consortium Agreement.
 The deliverable schedule outlines how the collected and generated data will be handled during and after the project.